Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/developer-experience/troubleshooting-docker.md

 lastUpdated: '2025-01-31'
 created: '2024-08-23'
 audience: ['Architect','Technical Implementer']
-features: ['XM Cloud Deploy','Docker']
+features: ['SitecoreAI Deploy','Docker']
 ---

 ## Context
-In Sitecore XM Cloud, Docker might be required for [full-stack development](https://doc.sitecore.com/xmc/en/developers/xm-cloud/using-docker-for-full-stack-development.html).
+In SitecoreAI, Docker might be required for [full-stack development](https://doc.sitecore.com/xmc/en/developers/xm-cloud/using-docker-for-full-stack-development.html).
 Setting up your [local environment](https://doc.sitecore.com/xmc/en/developers/xm-cloud/set-up-your-local-development-environment.html) might not required this, but occassional.
 Managing and troubleshooting these containers can be challenging due to issues like container connectivity, authorization failures, and platform-specific inconsistencies.

 Developers may encounter difficulties when containers can’t communicate with each other, struggle to access DNS services, or face errors during code deployments.

 ## Execution
-When you create an XM Cloud project using the XM Cloud Deploy app and choose the foundation template as the source for the initial deployment, the process adds the foundation template to the source control repository you configured for the initial environment.
+When you create a SitecoreAI project using the SitecoreAI Deploy app and choose the foundation template as the source for the initial deployment, the process adds the foundation template to the source control repository you configured for the initial environment.

 You can use the resulting codebase to set up your local development environment based on Docker containers.
 We will highlight some of the key elements that are provisioned and workflows the developer can employ.